 The Commission pays employer retirement contributions for the Program based upon an actuarially determined percentage of its payroll.
-For Fiscal Years 2023, 2022, 2021, and 2020, the employer contribution rate was 56.1 %, 56.4%, 56.0%, and 53.9%, respectively.
-The required and actual contribution for Fiscal Years 2023, 2022, 2021, and 2020, was \$201,457, \$261,757, \$321,096, and \$365,394, respectively.
+For Fiscal Year 2024, the employer contribution rate was 52.657%.
+The required and actual contribution for Fiscal Year 2024 was \$185,393.
 Contributions to SERS and the net pension liability related to the SERS pension plan are recorded by the Commission's Student Loan Operating Fund.